 Looks at youth work practices in a creative, open and inclusive way, which allow for the introduction and implementation of new and innovative practices which create inclusive, proud and welcoming spaces.
-Operates in a space of continuous curiosity, creativity and learning.
+Open to new perspectives, views, ways of working and operating in a space of continuous curiosity, creativity and learning.
 Can leverage social and cultural differences to create new ideas and increase innovation and quality of work.